priyanshtrivedi/Employee-Managment-system/README.md

-# Employee Management Software using PHP & MySQL Database
+# Employee Management System using PHP & MySQL Database
 This project showcases a dynamic and user-friendly UI, designed to streamline employee management processes.
 It features robust CRUD (Create, Read, Update, Delete) operations, allowing seamless interaction with employee data stored in a MySQL database.
 Here’s a glimpse of what it offers:
 •	Registration: Easily register new employees into the database